Tekraj15/JobMatcher-AI/README.md

 # JobMatcher-AI

-**JobMatcher AI** is a semantic job matching platform that uses Transformer models to recommend best matching jobs tailored to a candidate's key skillset and experience using Mantiks API + Pinecone Vector DB + Hugging Face.
+**JobMatcher AI** is a semantic job matching platform that uses Transformer models to recommend the best-matching jobs tailored to a candidate's key skill set and experience using Mantiks API + Pinecone Vector DB + Hugging Face.

 ---